shreyasv11/line/README.md

 Supported models include extended queueing networks, both open and closed, and layered queueing networks.
 Wrappers are integrated in LINE that are able to invoke external solvers such as [JMT](http://jmt.sourceforge.net/) and [LQNS/LQSIM](http://www.sce.carleton.ca/rads/lqns/lqn-documentation/).
 LINE also features several native model solvers written in MATLAB language and based on continuous-time Markov chains (CTMC), fluid ordinary differential equations, matrix analytic methods (MAM), normalizing constant analysis, and approximate mean-value analysis (AMVA).

-To get started, clone the repository.
-Alternatively, you can download the latest release from the [Releases](https://github.com/line-solver/line/releases) page and unzip the file in the chosen installation folder.
+To get started, clone the repository (dev release) or download the latest stable release from the [Releases](https://github.com/line-solver/line/releases) page and unzip the file in the chosen installation folder.

 Start MATLAB and change the active directory to the installation folder.
 Then add all LINE folders to the path
 ```